theDarkPassenger7/theDarkPassenger7.github.io/_posts/2021-07-05-WebMurders-1.md

 ![RifScoob](/images/1Homicide/scooby.jpeg)

-*For more details, ask your best friend Google about "What is the "What are "Prepared Statements"?
+*For more details, ask your best friend Google about "What are "Prepared Statements"?
 Are they enabled by default?
 If so, in which cases?"*

 ### Slice Of Life ###